Master Natural Lighting Photography with Window Lighting

 Silver Reflector

 Created even lighter shadows.
-This extreme effect can look a little overdone in some flower shots.
+This extreme effect can look overdone in some flower shots.
 You can experiment with smooth vs crumpled reflectors to create extra lighting effects.

 Orchid with Natural Light from Window and Black Reflector